s4hts/HTStream/README.md

 # HTStream
-A toolset for high throughput sequence analysis using a streaming approach facilitated by Linux pipes
+A toolset for high throughput sequence analysis using a streaming approach facilitated by Linux pipes.